GMAT Percentiles (And Why They Don’t Really Matter) – Updated for 2024

 What GMAT Score Do You Need?

-Looking beyond the high average score, there is, of course, still a minimum bar on the Quant section that you will have to clear.
+Looking beyond the high average score, there is, of course, still a minimum bar on the Quant and Data Insights sections that you will have to clear.
 Business schools will need to feel comfortable that you can handle the finance and economics coursework, so it’s important that you don’t do abysmally.
-There is no specific cut-off, but depending on how much quantitative ability is visible in the rest of your background, you should probably aim to score in at least the low 40s in order to be a serious contender.
-There may be people admitted with lower official GMAT scores, but having a respectable Quant score is part of most strong MBA applications.
+There is no specific cut-off, but depending on how much quantitative ability is visible in the rest of your background, you should probably aim to score in at least the high 70s in order to be a serious contender.
+There may be people admitted with lower official GMAT scores, but having a respectable Quant and Data Insights score will be part of most strong MBA applications.

-Once you clear the bar on the quantitative side, the real trick of the GMAT is to get the highest possible 800 point score.
-In short, schools need to maintain certain GMAT averages in order to maintain their MBA rankings in publications like U.S. News.
-Thus, once you prove that you can handle quantitative coursework, the total score becomes more important than the Q / V split.
+Once you clear the bar on the quantitative side, the real trick of the GMAT is to get the highest possible 805 point score.
+In short, schools need to maintain certain GMAT averages in order to maintain their MBA rankings in publications like the U.S. News MBA Ranking.
+Thus, once you prove that you can handle quantitative coursework, the total score becomes more important than the Q / V / DI split.

 Planning for the GMAT Based on Your Needs